alan-turing-institute/scivision/docs/data_repository_template.md

 In order for `scivision` to be able to load a dataset and run a computer vision (CV) model on it, a GitHub repository containing configuration for one or more datasets must first be created.

-This guide explains how to set up a GitHub repository for your datasets compatible with scivision.
+This guide explains how to set up a GitHub repository for your datasets compatible with Scivision.

-This is also a pre-requisite for adding the dataset to the scivision "catalog", enabling other users of scivision to use it.
+This is also a pre-requisite for adding the dataset to the Scivision "catalog", enabling other users of scivision to use it.
 To learn how to do this, consult the [contributor page](./contributing.html#gift-contributing-to-the-scivision-catalog) after setting up your data repo as per this guide.

 📚 **Contents:**